wendywarren/ac-type/_type-3/grimm-dust-cover/deliverables.md

 As you work, keep your files organized in a project folder.
 You should have your main page layout file.

-> You will always simply submit a packaged folder including a PDF file for all assignments.
+> You will always simply submit a packaged folder adding a PDF file for all assignments.

 #### Process Colour